dalong0514/readnotes/20200106计算原文/2020103Build-an-API-with-Laravel/2020103Build-an-API-with-Laravel0201.md

 "_member_name_": "content" }

 The above example is pretty trivial.
 Who would do that, right?
-The important thing to remember here is to have a letter in the beginning and the end and
+The important thing to remember here is to have a letter in the beginning and the end and you’re home safe.

-29 BUILD AN API WITH LARAVEL

-you’re home safe.

 We strongly recommend that you keep all your member names in lowercase and stick to a convention when picking characters like spaces, like these examples: